 It may be helpful for you to have a sign-off sheet that his teacher can quickly initial when your son hands in homework.
 If you are able to track homework sent home and homework passed in and are willing to follow up with your son every day, you can provide a reward for a certain number of check marks or initials, indicating his successful follow through.
 Discuss in advance a reward that is reasonable to you and one that your son is willing to work toward.

-In response to one parent’s question on getting her child out of bed in the morning, Parental Support Line Specialist Kathy offered this advice:
+In response to one parent’s question on getting her child out of bed in the morning, 1-on-1 Coaching Specialist Kathy offered this advice: